Variational eigenvalues of the subelliptic $p$-Laplacian: Acknowledgments

 \section{Acknowledgments}

 This research is funded by the Science Committee of the Ministry of Science and Higher Education of Kazakhstan (Grant No. AP19674900).
-The author would like to thank his PhD advisor Prof. Durvudkhan Suragan for helpful discussions.
-No new data were collected or generated during the course of research.
+The author would like to thank his PhD advisor Prof. Durvudkhan Suragan for helpful discussions, and the anonymous referees for their constructive comments that improved the manuscript.